 Penalty: $10 000.

-(2) On the recommendation of the Chief Executive Officer the Minister may, by notice published in the Gazette, permit the burning of garden refuse at a rubbish tip during the limited burning times for the area in which the tip is located.
+(2) On the recommendation of the FES Commissioner the Minister may, by notice published in the Gazette, permit the burning of garden refuse at a rubbish tip during the limited burning times for the area in which the tip is located.

 (3) In a notice under subsection (2) the Minister —